Jami Scott, M.S., CCC-SLP

 Meet Jami.

-Ms. Scott is a licensed Speech Language Pathologist in the state of Maryland.
+Ms. Scott is a licensed Speech Language Pathologist and Certified Dyslexia Specialist in the state of Maryland.
 She has her Certificate of Clinical Competence from the American Speech-Language-Hearing Hearing Association (ASHA).
 Ms. Scott obtained her Master of Science degree in Speech Language Pathology from the University of Nebraska at Omaha (UNO).
+Ms. Scott obtained her Dyslexia Specialist certification from the Dyslexia Training Institute.

 Ms. Scott has worked as a Special Education Team Leader, where she was responsible for facilitating Individualized Education Program (IEP) meetings, ensuring students’ IEPs were implemented with fidelity and written for each child’s individualized learning needs.
 Ms. Scott received additional training in the areas of Individuals with Disabilities Act (IDEA), Free and Appropriate Public Education (FAPE), Code of Maryland Regulations (COMAR), Every Student Succeeds Act (ESSA), National Joint Committee for the Communication Needs of Persons with Severe Disabilities-Communication Bill of Rights, and Maryland State Department of Education (MSDE) policies and procedures.
 It is through this role; her passion for advocacy flourished, and her dedication to working with individuals and their families grew exponentially.
 She recognized a community need in offering consultative services to parents/guardians to understand the special education process in school systems.